Neptune Printing has evolved over 34 years. It is the current business moniker for owner Dean Kennedy.

 The Early Years (from 1989)

 Voluntary design work was always part of Dean’s contribution.
 His earliest work included redesigning a complex form for St Vincent’s Hospital.
 This was while he was still a hospital Orderly.
-Another early project was to redesign the brochure for a community services agency in Broadmeadows.
-Since 1989, he has also assisted candidates and politicians with election marketing.
+Another early project was to redesign the brochure for a community services agency in Broadmeadows, Victoria.
+Since 1989, he has also assisted many candidates and politicians with election marketing.

 Clever business names unfortunately caused confusion and common misspellings.
-Deaken was too much like Deakin, the popular Australian university name.
-Terrabyte was like terabyte (even though a terabyte of storage was still rare).
-And “Communications” lost its PR meaning: people thought of telecommunications.
+Deaken was too similar to Deakin, well-known as the Australian university named after Sir Alfred Deakin, Australia’s second Prime Minister and the founding father of Australia’s Federation.
+Terrabyte was similar to terabyte (even though at the time, public knowledge of the word terabyte as a unit of storage was still rare).
+And “Communications” lost its PR meaning: people thought of telecommunications (phone calls were sometimes received for enquiries about setting up internet modems!).
 But the Terrabyte name prevailed until the mid-2000s.